Spencer Bailey: 2010–2018: Surface Media

-2018–Present: The Slowdown, The Leading Hotels of the World
+2018–Present: The Slowdown

 In 2018, Bailey was named a contributing editor at Town & Country, where he covers architecture and design, and joined the book publisher Phaidon as editor-at-large.

-In 2019, with Andrew Zuckerman, Bailey co-founded and launched the media company The Slowdown, which produces the Time Sensitive podcast and an email newsletter, and operates an "editorial studio."
+In 2019, with Andrew Zuckerman, Bailey co-founded The Slowdown, an independent media company known for long-view storytelling through its Time Sensitive podcast, newsletters, books, and other editorial projects exploring art, architecture, design, travel, and culture.
 In 2023, Bailey became the sole owner of the company.
-On Time Sensitive, Bailey interviews actors, artists, chefs, entrepreneurs, journalists, novelists, musicians, and others, with guests including author and translator Jhumpa Lahiri, poet and playwright Claudia Rankine, and fashion designer Gabriela Hearst.
-Writing about The Slowdown in 2024, Galerie magazine noted, "At the heart of The Slowdown is co-founder Spencer Bailey’s desire to convey to his audience that time is our greatest luxury and also a treasured gift.
-Along the way he’s created a media ecosystem that emphasizes the speed at which we ingest information, as well as the importance of taking time to reflect."
+Writing about The Slowdown in 2024, Galerie magazine highlighted it as a media platform emphasizing attention, reflection, and the value of time.

+On Time Sensitive, Bailey interviews artists, architects, writers, poets, chefs, musicians, scientists, and other figures across culture about how time has shaped their lives and work.
+Guests have included fashion designer Gabriela Hearst, author and translator Jhumpa Lahiri, poet and playwright Claudia Rankine, architect John Pawson, and artist and photographer Hiroshi Sugimoto.

+From 2020 to 2023, The Slowdown also produced the At a Distance podcast, co-hosted by Bailey, which in 2021 was turned into a book, At a Distance: 100 Visionaries at Home in a Pandemic.
+Guests on the show included Bill McKibben, Tatiana Schlossberg, Suzanne Simard, Rebecca Solnit, and Bessel van der Kolk.

-In October 2020, Phaidon published Bailey’s book In Memory Of: Designing Contemporary Memorials, which features more than 60 memorials commemorating some of the most destructive events of the 20th and 21st centuries, including war, genocide, massacre, terrorism, famine, and slavery.
+In October 2020, Phaidon published Bailey’s book In Memory Of: Designing Contemporary Memorials, which features more than 60 memorials commemorating some of the most destructive events of the 20th and 21st centuries, including war, genocide, massacres, terrorism, famine, and slavery.
 The book was named a Literary Hub "favorite book of the year" and a Financial Times "best book of 2020."

-In 2024, The Leading Hotels of the World announced that it had named Bailey as the editor-in-chief of a five-year, five-volume book series, with The Slowdown overseeing the editorial direction of the entire project.
+In 2024, The Leading Hotels of the World announced that it had named Bailey editor-in-chief of a five-year, five-volume book series, with The Slowdown overseeing the editorial direction of the entire project.